 And finally, make sure to wear smooth clothes.
-Clothes can produce some sound while you playing and you should avoid it.
+Clothes can produce some sounds while you playing and you should avoid it.

 So, the goal is to eliminate any type of sound while you are recording your ukulele with microphones.
-The microphone must pick up the ukulele sound as clean as possible.
+The microphone must pick up the ukulele sound as cleanly as possible.

 A very important gear when you record a ukulele is the microphone.
 The quality of sound is heavily dependent on the mic.
 The quality of the ukulele is also important but you can get a good sound with an affordable ukulele if you have a good mic.

 You need to choose the best recording microphone you can find.
 You don’t need to buy an expensive microphone.
 Many affordable mics are great for recording acoustic instruments.